LokeshKumar-Dev/Musify-backend/README.md

 - Databases & database design
 - Data schema
-- SQL
+- API development
-- MySQL
+- Using SQL & MySQL
-- Sequelize
+- Using an ORM to interact with a database
 - Database querying and CRUD operations
 - Test Driven Development(TDD)